 About the Author

-Margaret Littman is both an old-timer and a relative newcomer to Nashville.
-After graduating from Vanderbilt University, she left Tennessee for points north over the course of her writing career.
-But after 17 years she could no longer resist the siren song of the Parthenon, bluegrass music, or fried pickles, so she returned to Nashville, where she writes about Music City, Southeast travel, food, pets, and more.
-An avid stand-up paddler, she loves being a day trip away from the Tennessee River to the south, Reelfoot Lake to the west, and Norris Dam to the east.
+Margaret Littman is both a relative newcomer to the Volunteer State and an old-timer.
+An alumnae of Vanderbilt University, she left for points north over the course her writing career.
+But after 17 years she could no longer resist the siren song of the Parthenon, bluegrass music, or fried pickles, and returned to Nashville where she writes about Music City, Southeast travel, food, pets and more.
+An avid stand-up paddler, she loves being a day’s trip away from the Tennessee River to the south, Reelfoot Lake to the west, and Norris Dam to the east.

-There’s nothing Margaret loves more than telling natives something they didn’t know about their home state.
-And with 75,000 miles on her station wagon already, she has lots of ideas for little-known places to listen to music, eat barbecue, paddle a lake, hike to a waterfall, or buy works by local artists.
+There’s nothing she loves more than telling a native something he or she didn’t know about his or her home state.
+She has lots of ideas for little-known places to listen to music, eat barbecue, paddle a lake, hike to a waterfall and buy works by local artists.

 Learn more about this author